ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceShapesInitializer.rst

 ISurfaceShapesInitializer
 =========================

-.. py:class:: ISurfaceShapesInitializer
+.. py:class:: ansys.stk.core.graphics.ISurfaceShapesInitializer

    object

    Compute boundary positions for shapes on the surface such as circles, ellipses, and sectors.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceShapesInitializer

 Overview
 --------